g4klx/DV4RX/README.md

 The second receiver, for DMR, is only for monitoring the output of DMR repeaters.
 Like the System Fusion receiver, it decodes control information, not the audio.

 Usage is: DMRRX serial_port freq_in_hertz

+The third receiver, for D-Star dumps all of the information in a D-Star transmission except for the audio.
+The slow data is not interpreted, but merely displayed as hex and characters.

+Usage is: DStarRX serial_port freq_in_hertz